andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 ```sql
 NOTICE:  ALTER TABLE / ADD CONSTRAINT USING INDEX will rename index "events_pkey1_idx" to "events_pkey1"
 ```
-This renames the index as well, and the name "events_pkey1" was chosen with the rename in mind.
+This renames the index.
+The index name "events_pkey1" was chosen with the rename in mind.

-At this point, if you compare both tables using "\d", they should be identical in structure.
+At this point, if you compare both tables using "\d", they should be identical.

 ## Raising sequence values
 Let's check the current sequence objects in testdb: